cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 ![uidiagram](https://cloud.githubusercontent.com/assets/22534157/19916626/cb7c2ae4-a089-11e6-90dc-a7ebc9f5d121.png)

-####i.
-Menu Interface
+####10.1 Menu Interface
-The main menu will require three basic “buttons.”
-The first button will be a link to shut down the game.
-The second button allows the user to view the tactical planning interface (campaign).
-The last button leads to the same tactical planning interface but it is (skirmish mode).
+The Menu interface is described in 2.5 and 3.5.
+The interface allows the player to control and select what level the player will play and enter setting controls.

-####ii.
-Tactical Planning Interface
+####10.2 Tactical Planning Interface
 This interface will have the options to pick either the dolphins or sharks in a drop down menu.
 These two sides each have certain boons to consider including attributes like attack, defense, or resources.
 Additionally, the tactical planning interface also allows the user to download previous games into a saved slot or overwrite the one saved slot.
 This means that there are two buttons regarding this function one for a new game, and one for a continued game.
 Finally, if it is a new game then the difficulty is re-set to either easy or hard with an additional two buttons.

-####iii.
-Play Interface
+####10.3 Play Interface
 This interface will need a select function for each unit in play.
 Each unit will need a picture, and the select will cause a set of red squares to open for each moveable space.
 This unit will also have a small button at the bottom of the screen that will open the System Options Interface.
 When next to an enemy unit the friendly will turn to a new picture.
 By selecting this unit, the user can either attack (changing the color of the unit background), or defend (changing the color of the unit background).

-####iv.
-System Options Interface:
-This interface is a simpler interface that will require only an open menu with an “x” button at the top of the menu, a “save” button, and a “return to game” button.